catalexWien/tax-calculator/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng e2e` to execute the end-to-end tests via a platform of your choice (not implemented).

 ## Further help